Asthma is when your airways are hypersensitive and easily become inflamed (swollen) and narrowed, making it sometimes difficult to breathe.

 You’ll usually be prescribed asthma inhalers.
 There are two types:

 If your symptoms don’t improve, you’ll be referred to a respiratory consultant.
-They’ll be able to give you other treatments.
+They can provide other treatments, such as:

-You’ll need a follow-up appointment with your doctor once a year to check your asthma is under control and make changes to your medication if required.
+You’ll need a follow-up appointment with your doctor once a year to check your asthma is under control and make changes to your medication if needed.

 You can also reduce the chances of an asthma attack by: